mkaczynski96/eSTOMATOLOGIA/README.md

 # eSTOMATOLOGIA
 Application created to obtain Engineer's degree

+//EDIT NOTE: That project was created while I was learning Spring, so after the time, I would have written it from scratch in another code design.
 Implementation of software application supporting the functioning a dental clinic

 Required to run: